MarcusWolschon/AdvancedRecipes/docs/contribute.md

 you need to have gettext installed.
 For Windows, use the version on https://mlocati.github.io/articles/gettext-iconv-windows.html .

-Then open a shell in the directory "cookbook" and run:
+Then run .\makemessages.cmd or open a shell in the directory "cookbook" and run:
 `django-admin makemessages -a`

 #### API Client